COMPUTER ART

 Early papers on computers and the visual arts by A. Michael Noll:

-Below is a list of early published papers on computers and the visual arts by A. Michael Noll.
+Below is a list of early writings and published papers on computers and the visual arts by A. Michael Noll.
 The link is a pdf version of the original publication which can be downloaded.
 The pdf's range from 1 MByte to 9 MByte in size, which will affect download time depending upon your Internet speed.
 Most of the papers are from the 1960s and are not otherwise available.

 "Computer-Generated Three-Dimensional Movies," Computers and Automation, Vol. 14, No. 11, (November 1965), pp. 20-23.